adamstephensen/faqs/azure-demo-scripts/aks-workshop.md

 - Application Developer
 - Infrastructure Architect

-Please note: Workshop content presumes 200-300-level of architectural expertise of infrastructure and solutions design.
-We suggest attendees take the Spots are strictly limited, please register to secure your place.
-We look forward to seeing you at the event!
-Microsoft Azure Essentials modules as a pre-requisite to attending the workshop.
+**Please note: Workshop content presumes 200-300-level of architectural expertise of infrastructure and solutions design.**

 **Microsoft Presenter:** Ben Griffin

-Spots are strictly limited, please register to secure your place.
+Spots are strictly limited.
+Please reply to adam.stephensen@microsoft.com to confirm places for your team.

 We look forward to seeing you at the event!

 #### AGENDA:
 08:30 AM	Registration
 09:00 AM	Start session
 10:15 AM	Morning Tea
 12:30 PM	Lunch
 02:00 PM	Afternoon Tea
 04:00 PM	End of session

 ## Workshop Topics